singhanuj2803/Step2C--Project1_IPL_Data_Ingestion/README.md

-# Step2C--Project1 IPL Data Ingestion
+# Step2C Project1 IPL Data Ingestion
-## Author : Step 2 C
+## Author : Anuj Singh (Step 2C)
+### Desc:

-## Desc: Used ADF to extract data from various online storage systems &amp; then used Azure functions to validate source schema and data.
+Used ADF to extract data from various online storage systems &amp; then used Azure functions to validate source schema and data.
 Once the schema &amp; data is validated, used Azure SQL database to store and retrieve the schema validation details

 ### Summary